The Gunny Sack

 Make Heart Shaped Hot Chocolate Bombs for Valentine’s Day!
 Each meltable heart is filled with hot cocoa mix, marshmallows and sprinkles.

 Hot chocolate bombs are so much fun to make, melt, and drink!
-There are endless ways to you can make them and Valentine’s Day is the perfect reason for heart shaped treats.
+You can make them in endless ways, and Valentine’s Day is the perfect reason for heart-shaped treats.

 How To Make Hot Chocolate Bombs

-• A milk chocolate baking bar is milk chocolate in a bar form that is meant to be used in baked goods but it can be used for hot chocolate bombs.
+• A milk chocolate baking bar is milk chocolate in a bar form meant for baked goods but can be used for hot chocolate bombs.
 Follow the melting instructions on the package.

 • Milk chocolate chips are perfect when baking since they hold their shape.
-If you do want to use them for these heart shaped hot chocolate bombs, you may need to add a teaspoon of shortening per 6 ounces of milk chocolate chips when melting them to make it smoother.
+If you do want to use them for these heart-shaped hot chocolate bombs, you may need to add a teaspoon of shortening per 6 ounces of milk chocolate chips when melting them to make them smoother.

 • For a lighter version, try using sugar-free milk chocolate chips.
 Follow the instructions on the package for melting the chocolate chips.

 Melt the candy wafers in the microwave at 50% power for 1 minute.
-Stir and then continue heat them at 50% power in 15 second intervals, stirring after each time, until smooth.
+Stir and then continue to heat them at 50% power in 15-second intervals, stirring after each time, until smooth.

-Yes, you can melt the candy wafers on the stovetop instead of the microwave by using the double boiler method.
+You can also melt the candy wafers on the stovetop using the double boiler method.
 Bring 1-2 inches of water to a simmer in a small pot and remove from heat.
 Place the candy melts in a glass bowl over the pot of hot water.
 Make sure the bottom of the bowl does not touch the water.
 Stir the candy wafers until smooth.

 drizzle pink candy melts in mold